nova-collective/agora/README.md

 * [Agora technical analysis](https://github.com/g3k0/agora/wiki/3.-Technical-analysis)

+Agora is a web3 dApp based on the [Hardhat framework](https://hardhat.org/) and the [Alchemy SDK](https://www.alchemy.com/).
+Consult the documentation.

 ## Prerequisites

 In order to run the application you need the following software installed on you machine:

 * [Node.js](https://nodejs.org/en) v20.11.1 or above

+You also need an Alchemy account.

 ## Setup